-Purchase and set up a PREVENT plan that includes TrueSpeed, a global content delivery network (CDN) and advanced acceleration to increase your website’s security while optimizing its speed.
+Purchase and set up a PREVENT plan that includes TrueSpeed, a global Content Delivery Network (CDN) and advanced acceleration to increase your website’s security while optimising its speed.

-A Content Delivery Network (CDN) is a large distributed system of servers that are deployed in multiple data centers across the world.
-This system of servers delivers webpages and other Web content to a user based on the geographic locations of the user, the origin of the webpage, and where the content delivery server is located.
-The closer the CDN server is to the user geographically the faster the content will be delivered to the user.
+A Content Delivery Network (CDN) is a large distributed system of servers that are deployed in multiple data centres across the world.
+This system of servers delivers webpages and other web contents to a user, based on the geographic location of the user, the origin of the webpage and where the content delivery server is located.
+The closer the CDN server is to the user geographically, the faster the content will be delivered to the user.

 SiteLock TrueSpeed CDN is an additional feature of the TrueShield firewall, which provides your customers the fastest and most secure experience when visiting your website.

 First, select the necessary version to protect your online business from malicious traffic and bots.
-TrueShield Basic is included with any website scanning package or select a higher version from here.
+TrueShield Basic is included with any website scanning package.
 Once a plan has been selected, SiteLock uses the domain supplied to automatically identify if SSL support is needed.
-If detected, SiteLock will lead you through a simple process for activating SSL support.
+If it is needed, SiteLock will lead you through a simple process for activating SSL support.
 SSL support is included in TrueShield Premium and Enterprise versions.
 You will then be asked to change your DNS settings and route traffic through SiteLock’s network, rather than directly to your web server IP.
-Once you complete the DNS changes, traffic to your website through SiteLock’s network.
+Once you complete the DNS changes, traffic to your website will pass through SiteLock’s network.

 SiteLock does not host your website.
 SiteLock only serves as a proxy, standing between the website and malicious traffic to prevent attacks.
 Your hosting will stay the same.
 The only thing you are changing is the A record and a CNAME in your DNS records.

 We make sure you won’t lose even a single visit.
-SiteLock has a globally distributed network of datacenters (POPs) that ensures that every user and website are serviced by the closest POP.
-TrueSpeed CDN ensures that your site run faster and consume less computing and bandwidth resources by caching site data and applying other acceleration techniques.
+SiteLock has a globally distributed network of datacentres (POPs) that ensures that every user and website are serviced by the closest POP.
+TrueSpeed CDN ensures that your site runs faster and consumes less computing and bandwidth resources by caching site data and applying other acceleration techniques.